Cooking My Dreams

 Below I also recommend a variety of ingredient substitutions you can try to make your own version according to your preferences.
 Let me know in a comment if you tried it!

-Ingredients Substitutions
+Ingredients & Substitutions

-• Pumpkin: You can use any kind of pumpkin or squash you have available.
+• Pumpkin: You can use any kind of fresh pumpkin or squash you have available.
 I used a small Hokkaido pumpkin, but even a small butternut squash would work fine.
 The cooking time for different types of pumpkins should not be different.
 You can also use sweet potatoes or normal potatoes.

 • Spinach: You can use fresh or frozen spinach, but you can also use the more classic kale or even cavolo nero.